Related link: Column headers in Data-Driven OLAP

-Data-driven modeling is an innovative process that enables users to analyze existing data earlier and faster.
-It was designed for Jedox Excel Add-in and implemented in Jedox Software as of Version 5.1.
+Data-driven modeling is an innovative process that enables you to analyze existing data earlier and faster.

-Instead of creating OLAP cubes manually, data-driven modeling allows you to generate and fill a new Jedox OLAP cube from your existing data as CSV or Excel content.
-The Data-Driven Modeling Wizard models the data cube automatically and intelligently from existing data.
+Instead of creating OLAP cubes manually, data-driven modeling allows you to generate and fill a new Jedox OLAP cube with your existing data in CSV or Excel content.
+The Data-Driven Modeling Wizard models the data cube from existing data automatically and intelligently.
 Additionally, data-driven modeling creates a complete Jedox Integrator (ETL) script that can be further specified and used to populate the data cubes on a periodic basis.

 Below are the requirements for the data-driven modeling procedure.

 Jedox Web and Jedox Integrator must be installed and the connection from Excel Add-in to Jedox Web must work correctly.
 For more information, see Connecting Jedox Excel Add-in with Jedox Web.

 Data-driven modeling is by default set for a maximum file size of 128 MB.
 This default value can be changed in the file <install_path>\httpd\php\php.ini in the lines post_max_size and upload_max_filesize.
 To disable the limit, set the post_max_size value to 0.

 To use DDM in an environment with Windows Single Sign-On, see the article SSO Windows Configuration.